Make a budgetThe page was last modified:

-Making a budget enables you to plan your business better.
-You get a picture of what creates profitability and can keep a check on finances, ensuring bills can be paid.
+Making a budget enables you to better plan your business.
+You will see how to create profitability and can keep track of finances, ensuring bills can be paid on time.

 At the start-up phase, you may need to make investments to ensure your business can actually get off the ground.

-A profit budget is a summary of the company's expected income and expenditure and the projected profit for a particular period, a month for example.
+A profit budget is a summary of the company's expected income and expenditure, and the projected profit for a particular period.
 The most difficult thing to estimate is how much you will sell, in other words what your income will be.

 An established company can base this on past sales and make some adjustments to budget revenues.
-It’s not as easy for a new company.
-To budget sales in a new business, you usually have to look at more things, like:
+This is not as easy for a new company.
+To budget sales in a new business, you usually have to look at:

 - what sort of products the company will have and how many of the different goods and services you think you can sell